Orbital Fingerprint of Topological Fermi Arcs in a Weyl Semimetal

-Based on the precise consistency of the experimental and theoretical band structures, we shall now address the orbital composition of the Fermi-arc surface states.
-To this end we make use of parity selection rules within the dipole approximation for photoexcitation with linearly polarized light\cite{cao:13,xie:14}.
+Based on the high consistency of the experimental and {theoretical} band structures, we shall now address the orbital composition of the Fermi-arc surface states.
+To this end we make use of parity selection rules within the dipole approximation for photoexcitation with linearly polarized light \cite{cao:13,xie:14}.
 The experimental geometry is shown in Fig.~\ref{fig1}c, in which the light electric field vector is given by $(0,\mathcal{E}_y ,0)$ for $s$-polarization and by $(\mathcal{E}_x ,0,\mathcal{E}_z )$ for $p$-polarization.
-We acquried ARPES data as a function of both in-plane momentum components without changing the experimental geometry by employing custom-made deflectors.
+We acquired ARPES data as a function of both in-plane momentum components without changing the experimental geometry by employing custom-made deflectors.
 Using $p$-polarized light, incident along the emission plane, only even orbital components of the initial state contribute to the photoemission intensity, while for $s$-polarized light only odd components contribute.
-As indicated by arrows in Fig.~\ref{fig2}a-d, for different light polarizatons we observe pronounced intensity variations in the measured Fermi-surface contours close to the projected bulk Weyl points W$_1$ and W$_2$ [cf. Fig.~\ref{fig1}b].
-We will show in the following how these variations reflect characteristic orbital-texture modulations of the topological Fermi arcs.
+As indicated by arrows in Fig.~\ref{fig2}a-c, for different light polarizatons we observe pronounced intensity variations in the measured Fermi-surface contours close to the projected bulk Weyl points W$_1$ and W$_2$ [cf. Fig.~\ref{fig1}b].

-For $s$-polarized light the intensity of the states $\alpha$ and $\gamma$ is almost entirely suppressed along $k_x$, i.e. within the plane of light incidence (Fig~\ref{fig2}c-d).
+For $s$-polarized light the intensity of the states $\alpha$ and $\gamma$ is almost entirely suppressed along $k_x$, i.e. within the plane of light incidence (Fig.~\ref{fig2}c and Fig.~S2).
 This suppression persists over a wide range of excitation energies (see supplementary note I), demonstrating that it is independent of the photoelectron final state and related to the symmetry of the initial state.
-From the experimental data, we therefore infer an almost purely even orbital symmetry for the states $\alpha$ and $\gamma$ relative to the $xz$ mirror plane.
-This pure orbital symmetry of the Fermi-arc states is in striking contrast to the orbital wave-function of the surface states in topological insulators that show a strong mixing of even and odd orbital components \cite{cao:13,xie:14}.
+From the experimental data, we therefore infer an almost purely even orbital symmetry for the states $\alpha$ and $\gamma$ with respect to the $xz$ mirror plane.
+This pure orbital symmetry of the Fermi-arcs is in striking contrast to the orbital wave-function of the Dirac states in topological insulators \cite{cao:13,xie:14}.